 French fries don’t need to be fried; in fact, they are just as good baked and a much healthier alternative.
 Beer and fries are a match made in heaven.
 Beer and anything is heaven (I’m a bit of a craft beer nerd).

 A few years ago I found a recipe for homemade baked french fries that were soaked in water.
 The water is supposed to add moisture and make the fries ‘fluffier’ on the inside.
 So why not try this with beer for added flavor?
 The beer flavor, in general, is very subtle, so don’t be afraid to experiment with more hoppy beers.

-Baked craft beer fries are soaked in an ale of your choose for at least one hour (I prefer IPA’s or pale ales but any craft beer will do), seasoned in olive oil (affiliate) and spices, and baked until golden and crispy.
+My craft beer fries are soaked in an ale of your choice for at least one hour (I prefer IPA’s or pale ales but any beer will do), seasoned in olive oil and spices, and baked until golden and crispy.
 If I didn’t tell you these fries weren’t in fact, fried you wouldn’t second-guess.

 - 2 large russet potatoes, hand cut into fries